Rylan Brownlie

-Rylan Brownlie (born 2007) is an Australian professional soccer player who plays as a striker for Premier League club Crystal Palace.
+Rylan Brownlie (born 2007) is an Australian professional soccer player who plays as a striker.
+He most recently played for Premier League club Crystal Palace.

 Early life

 Brownlie was born 18 February 2007, his father being professional footballer Royce Brownlie.
 When Brownlie joined the Brisbane Roar, he and his father became the first father-son duo to play for the club.

 Career

 Brisbane Roar

 For the first half of 2023, Brownlie played for Brisbane Roar II, where he made four appearances and scored one goal.
 He joined the main team in September 2023 and made his professional debut on 21 October 2023 in a 1–1 draw with Macarthur, replacing Henry Hore in the 64th minute.

 In the 2023–24 A-League Men season, Brownlie scored one goal (against Melbourne City) and registered one assist (against Adelaide United).

 Crystal Palace

 On 7 March 2025, Brownlie signed for English Premier League club Crystal Palace.
 Brownlie will play for the club's under-21s team.